getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

   ```

   If no code id is available, the debug id should be computed by XORing the
-  first 4096 bytes of the `.text` section in 16 byte chunks, and representing it
+  first 4096 bytes of the `.text` section in 16-byte chunks, and representing it
-  as a little endian UUID (again swapping the byte order).
+  as a little-endian UUID (again swapping the byte order).

 `debug_file`: